skip to main content

 What is the Order in Council about?

-An Order in Council is used by Government to modify legislation allowing Councils to function effectively and recover after emergency situations.
+An Order in Council is used by Government to modify legislation allowing councils to function effectively and recover after emergency situations.
 Similar orders were put in place for Christchurch City, Selwyn, Waimakariri and Kaikoura district councils after the Canterbury earthquakes in 2010 and 2011, and the Kaikoura earthquake in 2015.

 The amendment came into effect on 9 June 2023 and will continue until 30 June 2026 or the implementation of the next revaluation after June 2023, whichever happens sooner.
 The Order in Council is available to view here.